wickit7/topo-drain-plugin/docs/Keyline-Design.md

 Before editing the Main Ridges and Main Valleys in QGIS, it's recommended to use the WhiteboxTools processing tool **"SmoothVectors"**:

 - This reduces the number of vertices, making editing easier
-- It also improves accuracy for subsequent tools like "Get Points Along Line" (distance calculations are more accurate on smoothed lines than on very wavy lines)
+- It also improves useability for subsequent tools like "Get Points Along Line" (distance calculations are more accurate on smoothed lines than on very wavy lines)

 <img src="../resources/SmoothMainValleysMainRidges.png" alt="Smooth Vectors Tool" width="500">